 Chapter 5: Political Islam Challenge: Muslim Brothers and Democracy

-Radwan Ziadeh is a Visiting Scholar at the Carr Center for Human Rights of Harvard University and Visiting Fellow at Chatham House (The Royal Institute of International Affairs) in London.
-He is the founding director of the Syrian Center for Political and Strategic Studies in Washington D.C., and has been a Senior Fellow at the United States Institute of Peace.
-He is the recipient of the MESA Academic Freedom Award (2009).
+Radwan Ziadeh is a Visiting Scholar at Lehigh University, Pennsylvania and was formerly with the Carr Centre for Human Rights at Harvard University.
+He is the founding director of the Syrian Centre for Political and Strategic Studies in Washington D.C and has been a Senior Fellow at the United States Institute of Peace.
+He is the recipient of the MESA Academic Freedom Award (2009

 Roger Owen, Harvard University